Auckland Airport: History

-A new international terminal, named after Jean Batten, was built in 1977.
+A new international terminal was built in 1977.
 Prior to this, all flights used what is now the domestic terminal.
+After the news of famous aviatrix Jean Batten's death reached New Zealand in 1987, the International Terminal was named the Jean Batten Terminal in her honour.
 In 2005, the international terminal was altered, separating arriving and departing passengers.

 Previously taxiway 'Alpha' (parallel to the main runway) had been modified and designated as Runway 23R/05L so that rehabilitation work could be completed on the main runway 23L/05R.
 After the work was completed, the temporary runway reverted to taxiway alpha, although the main runway retained its L/R designations.
 In 2007, construction began on a second runway to the north of the current one.
 Initially the new runway would have been 1200 m long and catered for regional flights operated by Air New Zealand using turboprop aircraft.
 This would have cost $32 million and would have improved the efficiency of the airport by removing smaller planes (which require longer separation distances from the air turbulence wakes of preceding jet airliners) from the main runway.
 At a later stage, the runway would have been lengthened to 1950 m to allow it be used by small jets (such as the Boeing 737 and Airbus A320) on domestic and trans-Tasman flights.
 In August 2009, however, the project was put on hold due to a downturn in air travel, and later in 2010 the project was suspended.

-In 2009, an extension to the international terminal was constructed, creating Pier B. Pier B covers 5500 sqm and has been designed to allow for the addition of new gates when required.
-It currently has two gates, both capable of handling Airbus A380 aircraft.
-In May 2009, Emirates became the first airline to fly the A380 to Auckland, using the aircraft on its daily Dubai–Sydney–Auckland route.